notsatan/kodi-strm/readme.md

 #### Updates

 **Flag:** `--no-updates`<br>
 **Shorthand:** `NA`<br>
 **Expected Value:** `NA`<br>

-Obviously enough, using this flag disables any updates from the script (expect for just a completion message).
+Obviously enough, using this flag disables any updates from *kodi-strm* (expect for the final completion message).

-By default, the script prints realtime updates on the terminal - this includes info on the directory and file(s) being scanned, and more!
+By default, *kodi-strm* prints realtime updates on the terminal - this includes info on the directory and file(s) being scanned, and more!

-Having realtime updates might not always be desirable (especially if *kodi-strm* is run in the background).
-Using this flag will run the script in silent mode - the only time this script will print to the console will be to notify that a scan has completed.
+Having realtime updates might not always be desirable (especially if run in background).
+Using this flag will run the script in silent mode - the only console message will be to completion.

 #### Custom Name for Root Directory